junxit/us-congress-bills-111/metadata.md

 - 2010-05-07 — Placed on the House Calendar, Calendar No. 193.
 - 2010-05-07 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-477.
 - 2010-05-07 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-477.
+- 2010-05-12 — Considered under suspension of the rules. (consideration: CR H3336-3338)
+- 2010-05-12 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1284.
+- 2010-05-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-12 — Mr. Cohen moved to suspend the rules and agree to the resolution, as amended.
+- 2010-05-12 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H3336)
+- 2010-05-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H3336)
+- 2010-05-12 — The title of the measure was amended.
+Agreed to without objection.